Sukhona: Physical geography

 The river basin of the Sukhona comprises vast areas in the central and eastern parts of Vologda Oblast, in the south of Arkhangelsk Oblast, and in the north of Kostroma Oblast.
 In particular, the city of Vologda is located in the river basin of the Sukhona.
-The basin also includes Lake Kubenskoye, one of the biggest lakes of Vologda Oblast.
+The basin also includes Lake Kubenskoye, one of the biggest lakes in Vologda Oblast.
 The river basin is bounded from the south by the western part of the Northern Ridge, which separates the basins of the Sukhona and the Kostroma.
 From the north, the Sukhona river basin is bounded in the western part by the Kharovsk Ridge hill chain which separates it from the river basin of the Vaga.

 The towns of Sokol, Totma, and Veliky Ustyug, as well as the villages and district centers Shuyskoye and Nyuksenitsa, are located on the banks of the Sukhona.

 The source of the Sukhona is in the south-eastern part of Lake Kubenskoye.
 The Sukhona flows out in the south-eastern direction, accepts the Vologda and the Lezha from the right and turns northeast.
 Most of the river course runs over hilly landscape with tall banks.
 The Sukhona freezes up in late October - November and stays under the ice until late April - early May.